-"School fiscal year" would mean a fiscal year that commences July 1 and continues through June 30.
+"School fiscal year" means a fiscal year that commences July 1 and continues through June 30.

-"Supervised role" would mean a role in which the individual is supervised by a field supervisor, field instructor, or supervisor while he or she is serving in the role.
+"Supervised role" means a role in which the individual is supervised by a field supervisor, field instructor, or supervisor while he or she is serving in the role.

-A payment or payments of funding through the grant program would have to be made as follows to designated recipients, under an agreement between the designated recipient, the public school in which he or she was interning, and the graduate-level mental health professional program that he or she was enrolled:
+A payment or payments of funding through the grant program must be made as follows to designated recipients, under an agreement between the designated recipient, the public school in which he or she is interning, and the graduate-level mental health professional program that he or she is enrolled:

-- -- On the same pay period or schedule offered to other educational professionals at the public school in which the designated recipient was serving. - -- Through one lump-sum payment on the date on which the recipient's service ended.
+- -- On the same pay period or schedule offered to other educational professionals at the public school in which the designated recipient is serving. - -- Through one lump-sum payment on the date on which the recipient's service ends.

-For recipients of funding who received \$25 per hour:
+For recipients of funding who receive \$25 per hour: